DavidHe1127/Mr.He_HandBook/backend/graphql.md

 * [Pass vars to mutation/query in playground](#pass-vars-in-playground)

 ### Graphql-unfriendly use cases
-Weigh up the usage of graphql when dealing with below use cases
+Weigh up the usage of graphql when dealing with below use cases:

 * Recurisve data - tree-structure menu with any depth
 * Arbitrary data - free-form data i.e arbitrary values contained object